diyappokar584/Customer_behavior_analysis/README.md

 check Airbnb.pdf

 ---
-6. Run the SQL queries on PostgreSQL.
-7. Build the Power BI dashboard and generate the report.
-8. View the results and insights.

-This project demonstrates a complete data analytics workflow from data loading to presentation, providing valuable insights and actionable recommendations.
+This project demonstrates a complete data analytics workflow from data loading to  providing valuable insights and actionable recommendations.